mayanklrtest/go-wsfed/README.md

 ## Features

-- Generating Token (SAML v1.1) based on the Request Param for login
+- Generating Token (SAML v1.1) based on the Request parameters for login

 ## Installation